apideck-libraries/portman/README.md

   --cliConfigFile            Path to the file with the Portman CLI options                [string]
 ```

-### Environment:
+### Environment variables

 Portman uses `dotenv` to not only access variables for functionality, but you can easily add environment variables that you'd like declared within your postman environment.
-Simply prefix any variabled name with `PORTMAN_`, and it will be availble for use in your postman collection as the camelcased equivalent.
+Simply prefix any variable name with `PORTMAN_`, and it will be available for use in your postman collection as the camelcased equivalent.
 For example:

 ```
 PORTMAN_CONSUMER_ID=test_user_id